nathphoenix/LInux_Basics/commandas.md

 how to transfer folder from local to remote server scp -i bloverse-gcp -r tacotron otseobande@34.73.28.53:~/Project

-how to transfer from remote to local scp -i nathan -r nathphoenix@161.35.97.66:~/Project/wavenet_vocoder .
+how to download folder from remote to local scp -i nathan -r nathphoenix@161.35.97.66:~/Project/wavenet_vocoder .

-how to transfer a single file
+how to transfer a single file from local to remote scp -i bloverse-gcp news.pdf otseobande@34.73.28.53:~/Project

-scp -i bloverse-gcp news.pdf otseobande@34.73.28.53:~/Project
+how to download a single file from remote to local scp -i nathan nathphoenix@157.245.84.132:~/Project/tacotron_model.ckpt-22500.meta .

 how to extact tar.gz file
 tar -xvzf ukulele_songs.tar.gz -C ~/Documents/Songs/